atseml/thermostat/documentation/PID tuning.md

 1. To start the manual tuning process, set the kp, ki and kd parameters to 0.

-2. Begin by increasing kP until the temperature begins to oscillate.
+2. Begin by increasing kp until the temperature begins to oscillate.
 Offset between the target temperature and the actual temperature can be ignored for now.

-3. Reduce kP by 30%, increase ki until the offset between target and actual temperature is eliminated.
+3. Reduce kp by 30%, increase ki until the offset between target and actual temperature is eliminated.

 4. Increase kd until the maximum allowable amount of overshoot is observed.